starry-koi/chandra_xray_analysis/README.md

 If something went wrong
 ---

-* The code just stopped around the "Matching wavdetect and catalog sources" step
+* The code just stopped around the "Matching wavdetect and catalog sources" step, possibly with an error that reads like: "AttributeError: 'NoneType' object has no attribute 'group'"
 	* Currently there's a bug with the CIAO `wcs_match` function and sometimes it fails and throws out a segfault that stops the code.
 This should only be happening when there were no matches between our found sources and the catalog sources.
 I've implemented a workaround - you can put the OBSID of the problem galaxy to the `skip_obsid_astrom` variable (as a string) to tell the code to skip running the `wcs_match` function.
 * I got an 'out of bounds' error for the `r50_all_gals` variable
 	* Likely forgot to update the r50 values to match with the OBSIDs you downloaded.
 Need to have one r50 value per OBSID.
 * DS9 popped up and froze and the code timed out
 	* Sometimes DS9 just freezes, which is annoying.
 I've found that pressing the alt key gets DS9 to unfreeze so the code can proceed.
+This can also usually be dealt with by just rerunning the code, if it's already timed out (though note you may need to delete the /fixastrom_nogal folder in order to get the code to redo everything it needs to).
 * Error popped up saying something was wrong with 'from ciao_contrib.runtool import \*'
 	* Likely forgot to initialize CIAO before running the code.
 * There are NaN values in the "expected background sources" column of the text files in the results folder